 Usually, type 1 diabetes is diagnosed in children and young adults, although it’s not confined to that.
 As young kids, we are usually able to rely on parents to carb count and to remind us that we need to change our infusion sets and batteries.
 But as adults, we don’t have that anymore.
 More often than not, we live away from our families.
 We know how to take care of ourselves.
 It’s just hard sometimes.
 I can’t tell you how many times that I’ve been at work and have run out of insulin, resulting in high blood sugars hours later.

 Anyone can develop Type 1 diabetes.
 No, it isn’t a lifestyle disease, and no, it’s not infectious.

 One day, your pancreas can simply just stop producing insulin.
 It can hit you at any age; it can affect both sexes and any race.
 Diabetes does not discriminate.
-In Australia, Type 1 diabetes accounts for around 10% of all diagnosed diabetic cases.
+In Australia, type 1 diabetes accounts for around 10 percent of all diagnosed diabetic cases.
 This number is rising.

-I have had Type 1 diabetes for 11 years, 5 months and 10 days.
+I have had type 1 diabetes for 11 years, five months and 10 days.
 I have had over 30,000 blood sugar tests and 18,000 injections/site changes.
 I am only 21.
-In 1974, researchers claimed that a cure was only 5 years away.
+In 1974, researchers claimed that a cure was only five years away.
 It’s now 2015.
-I don’t wish to live another 11 years, 5 months and 10 days with diabetes.
+I don’t wish to live another 11 years, five months and 10 days with diabetes.
 Diabetes is hard; however, we are more than a disease, a disorder or a sickness.
 We are children and young people with love in our hearts and beauty in our souls.
 We have the power and our health is in our hands.
 We won’t let our diagnosis rule us.
 We’re far more than that.